 Completing sleep stages and cycles improves both physical and mental well-being.
 Growth hormones, causing tissue repair and regeneration, are released during the deeper stages of sleep.

 Getting up early may also improve your chances of scoring higher than others in academics.
-In a Texas University study, students who woke up early in the morning got better results than those who stayed up late.
+In a recent study, students who woke up early in the morning got better results than those who stayed up late.
 On average, the early birds got a full point higher in their GPA (grade point average) than the night owls.

 Sleep Needs By Age